-- Our CEO received 51% of his 2014 total compensation in contingent, performance-based incentives.
-For our other named executive officers, the average percentage of contingent, performance-based compensation was 48%.
-Our short- and long-term performance metrics all tie directly to the six key priority areas of strategic financial and operational objectives necessary - Our short- and long-term performance metrics all tie directly to the six key priority areas of strategic financial and operational objectives necessary for the Company to achieve its goal of becoming the best-operated energy company in North America and a force for growth and prosperity in the communities where we live and serve.
+- Our CEO received 81% of his 2015 total compensation in contingent, performance-based incentives.
+For our other named executive officers, the average percentage of contingent, performance-based compensation was 67%.
+See more details on page 44. - Our short- and long-term performance metrics all tie directly to management's system of six key priority areas of strategic financial and operational objectives necessary for the Company to achieve its aspiration of becoming the best-operated energy company in North America and a force for growth and prosperity in the communities where we live and serve.
 These are the same metrics that management uses to assess the Company's progress towards those goals. - Our long-term plan awards include a mix of restricted shares and performance shares designed in part to encourage executive stock ownership.
-The Board's Organization and Compensation Committee has not issued stock options under this plan since 2010. - Our equity compensation plan forbids cash buyouts of "underwater" stock options.
+The Board's Organization and Compensation Committee has not issued stock options under this plan since 2010. - Our equity compensation plan forbids buyouts of "underwater" stock options.
 The Company has never bought or repriced "underwater" stock options. - Our equity compensation plan requires a minimum twelve month vesting period for equity awards.
-The Company's typical practice is to require a three year vesting period for equity awards and the Company has never issued equity awards with less than a one year vesting period. - Our Board has adopted a "clawback" policy that provides that, in the event of an accounting restatement due to material noncompliance with federal securities laws, the Company may seek to recover excess performance-based compensation awarded to current or former officers during the three year period preceding the restatement. - Our executive Change-In-Control Severance Agreements do not include excise tax gross-ups.
+The Company's typical practice is to require a three-year vesting period for equity awards and the Company has never issued equity awards with less than a one-year vesting period.

+- Our Board has adopted a "clawback" policy that provides that, in the event of an accounting restatement due to material noncompliance with federal securities laws, the Company may recover excess performance-based compensation awarded to current or former officers during the three-year period preceding the restatement. - Our executive Change-In-Control Severance Agreements do not include excise tax gross-ups. - We have eliminated the automatic vesting of equity issued under our Long Term Incentive Plan upon a change in control of the Company, unless an acquiring or surviving entity fails to replace or affirm the existing equity awards with awards by the surviving company.